-While age isn’t universally disrespected, there’s enough ageism, both deliberate and casual for older adults to internalize the feeling that they no longer matter.
-While changing societal attitudes is a long and uncertain process, there is much seniors themselves can do to combat the idea that they don’t have much to contribute.
+Changing societal attitudes is a long and uncertain process.
+But, there is much seniors themselves can do to combat the idea that they don’t have much to contribute.

-Advantages of Being an Older Adult
+Advantages of Being an Older Adult Pensive Senior Woman

 Seniors, especially retired ones, have a lot of things going for them that they didn’t have when they were younger:

-How Seniors Can Continue to Matter
+How Seniors Can Still Be Relevant

 Here are 10 tips for remaining relevant even as it becomes more difficult to blow out ALL those candles on that birthday cake: